shingetsu/saku-ex/README.md

 * http://www.shingetsu.info/

-Saku stands for ``Shingetsu Another Keen Utility''.
+Saku stands for "Shingetsu Another Keen Utility".
-Both the word ``saku'' and ``shingetsu'' mean the new moon in Japanese.
+Both the word "saku" and "shingetsu" mean the new moon in Japanese.

 Agreement
 ---------